 Sleep is often in short supply with foster children.
 A good night’s sleep usually depends on feeling secure and foster children often feel anything but secure since they have been removed from everything and everyone they know.
-What’s a foster parent to do to help their child and themselves get a good night sleep?
+What’s a foster parent to do to help their child and themselves get a good night’s sleep?

 For most children to sleep well they need to feel secure.
-One of the major goals of foster parents is to help their foster child gain this sense of security.
+One of the major goals of foster parents is to help the foster child gain this sense of security.
 Routines and predictability help.

 Insecurity in their new setting is not the only cause for disrupted sleep in foster children.
 The child may bring with him a history of bad experiences that happened at night or that come out at night to disrupt his sleep.
 Therapy is often crucial in helping foster children deal with these issues and allow them to sleep better.

-Scroll to the very bottom of this page to see the resources we have on sleep issues with foster children in the form of blogs/articles, radio shows/podcasts, tip sheets, fact sheets and expert Q & A’s.
+Scroll to the very bottom of this page to see other resources we have on sleep issues with foster children in the form of blogs/articles, radio shows/podcasts, tip sheets, fact sheets and expert Q & A’s.